PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 Gene regulation typically occurs at either the DNA or protein level.
 At the DNA level, regulation is modulated by **transcription factors**, master regulator proteins that bind upstream of genes and serve to either **activate** or **repress** a gene's rate of transcription.
 Activation will cause the gene to be "upregulated", with increased transcription, and repression will cause the gene to be "downregulated".

-Note that by the Central Dogma, transcription factors are involved in a sort of feedback loop.
+Note that by the central dogma, transcription factors are involved in a sort of feedback loop.
 DNA is transcribed into RNA, which is translated into the protein sequence of a transcription factor, which then binds to the upstream region of some other gene and changes its rate of transcription.

 Transcription factors are vital for the cell's response to its environment because extracellular stimuli can serve to activate a transcription factor via a system of signaling molecules that convey a signal through relay molecules to the transcription factor (see figure below).
 Only when the transcription factor is activated will it regulate its target protein(s).

 ![image-center](../assets/images/signal_pathway.jpg){: .align-center}
-A cell receiving a signal which triggers a response, resulting in transcription[^signalResponse] {: style="font-size: medium;"}
+A cell receiving a signal which triggers a response in which this signal is "transduced" into the cell, resulting in transcription of a gene.
+We will discuss signal transduction in greater detail in a future module.[^signalResponse]
+{: style="font-size: medium;"}

 In a future module, we will discuss the details of how the cell detects an extracellular signal and conveys it as a response within the cell.
 In this module, we concern ourselves with the study of the relationship between transcription factors and the genes they regulate.